-The Institute for the Protection of Maritime Infrastructures was founded in 2017 as one of seven new DLR institutes, and is led by its founding director: Dennis Göge.
+The Institute for the Protection of Maritime Infrastructures was founded in 2017 as one of seven new DLR institutes, and is provisionally managed by Frank Sill Torres.

 The current research activities are focused on three missions.
 Firstly, they provide solutions to efficiently and effectively address global challenges such as security, mobility, the Energy Transition or changing values.
 Secondly, they provide security-related authorities and organisations with independent advice.
 In order to solve specific tasks, we further develop theoretical foundations, carry out simulations, build demonstrators and test them in a real environment together with their future users.
 All three missions should lead to a direct benefit for society as well as the economy.